leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/uv/tools/relax.rst

    Use Unified Strength
       Use the same brush *Strength* across all brushes.

+Relaxation Method
+   There are two relax algorithms:

+   Laplacian, HC

 .. note::

    All brushes use the :doc:`Airbrush Stroke Method </sculpt_paint/brush/stroke>`;